-The nearest traffic count point (ID 30768) on the A82 is located approximately 8m west of the scheme (Road traffic statistics).
-Vehicle count data taken from this point in 2020 shows an Average Annual Daily Traffic (AADT) count of 2295 motor vehicles, of which 161 were heavy goods vehicles (Road traffic statistics).
-It should be noted that, due to the Covid-19 pandemic, the AADT count was lower in 2020 than in 2019.
-In 2019, the AADT was 3,295 of which 190 were heavy goods vehicles.
+The nearest traffic count point (ID: 40725) on the A9 is located approximately 2km east of the scheme (Road traffic statistics).
+Vehicle count data taken from this point in 2021 shows an Average Annual Daily Traffic (AADT) count of 8,201 motor vehicles, of which 1,683 were heavy goods vehicles (Road traffic statistics).